hbvj99/hbvj99.github.io/_posts/2021/2021-09-05-recover-aws-instance-when-ssh-private-key-is-lost-or-changed.md

 # How to recover?

-They are different ways to recover your instance private key.
+There are different ways to recover your instance private key.
 When you log in to the console of your EC2 instance, you can right-click and connect in different alternative ways.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/image/2021/Instance-connect-type.png" alt=" Instance connect types" class="full">